-There will be significant changes to the existing temple annex.
-The upper portion will be demolished and replaced with a structure designed to complement the temple.
-A brides’ exit and plaza will be added to the east side of the annex, and a new baptistry entrance and exit will be added on the temple’s south side.
+A brides’ exit and plaza have been added to the east side of the annex, along with a new baptistry entrance and exit on the temple’s south side.

-Ground was broken on the St. George temple at 250 E. 400 South — constructed of red sandstone and plastered over in white — on Nov.
+Ground was broken on the St. George Temple at 250 E. 400 South — constructed of red sandstone and plastered over in white — on Nov.
 9, 1871.
 It was dedicated April 6, 1877, becoming the third Latter-day Saint temple completed and the first in Utah.
-It remains the oldest actively used temple in Mormonism.
-(The first, completed, in Kirtland, Ohio, is owned and operated by the Community Christ, formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints.
-The second, in Nauvoo, Ill., was destroyed; a replica on the same site was dedicated in 2002.)
+It became the oldest actively used Latter-day Saint temple.

-According to the Utah-based faith, the St. George Temple’s cupola was replaced in 1883 after a lightning strike; the first annex was also added that year.
-Previous renovations were completed in 1917, 1938 and 1975, and the temple was was rededicated Nov.
+The St. George Temple’s cupola was replaced in 1883 after a lightning strike, and the first annex was also added that year.
+Previous renovations were completed in 1917, 1938 and 1975, and the temple was rededicated Nov.
 11, 1975.